-Viola coronifera is one of the Violas with leaves arranged in a rosette.
-It is an attractive perennial plant with solitary or few to several rosettes of green, ovate leaves.
-The rosettes grow up to 4 inches (10 cm) tall and up to 2 inches (5 cm) in diameter.
+Viola coronifera is an attractive perennial plant with solitary or few to several rosettes of green, ovate leaves.
+It is one of the Violas with leaves arranged in a rosette.
+The rosettes grow up to 4 inches (10 cm) tall and 2 inches (5 cm) in diameter.
 Flowers are yellow or light orange, sweet-scented, and appear from late spring to early summer.
-They are sweet-scented, yellow, or soft orange and form a crown at the top of the rosette, hence its specific epithet "coronifera."

 How to Grow and Care for Viola coronifera